jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

 Māori customary land.

 ### 12
-Land that is set apart under section 338 of Te Ture Whenua Maori Act 1993 or any corresponding former provision of that Act and—
-(a) that is used for the purposes of a marae or meeting place and that does not exceed 2 hectares; or (b) that is a Māori reservation under section 340 of that Act.
+Land that is used for the purposes of a marae, excluding any land used— (a) primarily for commercial or agricultural activity; or (b) as residential accommodation.

 ### 13
+Land that is set apart under section 338 of Te Ture Whenua Maori Act 1993 or any corresponding former provision of that Act and used for the purposes of a meeting place, excluding any land used—
+(a) primarily for commercial or agricultural activity; or (b) as residential accommodation.

+### 13A
-Māori freehold land that does not exceed 2 hectares and on which a Māori meeting house is erected.
+Māori freehold land on which a meeting house is erected, excluding any land used— (a) primarily for commercial or agricultural activity; or (b) as residential accommodation.

+### 13B
+Land that is a Māori reservation held for the common use and benefit of the people of New Zealand under section 340 of Te Ture Whenua Maori Act 1993.

 ### 14
 Māori freehold land that is, for the time being, non-rateable by virtue of an Order in Council made under section 116 of this Act, to the extent specified in the order.

+### 14A
+An unused rating unit of Māori freehold land.

 ### 15
 Machinery, whether fixed to the soil or not, but excluding, in the case of a hydro-electric power station, everything other than the turbines, generator, and associated equipment through which the electricity produced by the generator passes.